-The Master of Arts in Journalism and Mass Communications (MAIJ) is designed for individuals pursuing careers in journalism, broadcasting, media management, public relations and other mass mediarelated fields in the communications marketplace of Kazakhstan and Central Asia.
+The Master of Arts in Journalism and Mass Communications (MAIJ) is designed for individuals pursuing careers in journalism, broadcasting, media management, public relations and other mass media-related fields in the communications marketplace of Kazakhstan and Central Asia.
 This 36-credit professional oriented program is designed to appeal to media employees seeking further career development, and to recent recipients of undergraduate degrees in communication arts or other fields seeking to advance their vocational knowledge, competitiveness and communication skills.

-The goals of this Graduate Program are to:
+1. The goals of this Graduate Program are:

-- Provide graduate-level education in the discipline of communications as consistent with the mission statement of KIMEP. - Produce competent professionals who demonstrate a thorough knowledge of the theory and practice of print journalism, broadcasting and/or new media, media management, public relations and advertising.
+- to provide graduate level education in the discipline of communications as consistent with the mission statement of KIMEP; and - to produce competent professionals who demonstrate a thorough knowledge of the theory and practice of print journalism, broadcasting and/or new media, media management, public relations and advertising